 Assuring Fair Assessment and Treatment of Employees

-Fairness Based on Self-Evaluations
+Ensuring Fairness through Self-Evaluations

 The Seven & i Group has instituted a self-check program to maximize individual employee abilities and help ensure fair evaluations.
 Twice a year at each Group company, employees first assess their own job performance, which is then evaluated by their supervisor.
 After that, the employee and supervisor meet to discuss the results.
 This direct dialogue helps the employee to identify their own achievements, strengths, and challenges while also ensuring the transparency and fairness of evaluations.